kevinl95/Room160/README.md

 ## Troubleshooting

 **Students aren't getting responses:**
-- Check that Twilio webhook is configured correctly
+- Check that your TextBelt API key is valid
+- Verify students were properly enrolled through the web form
-- Verify your AWS deployment completed successfully
+- Ensure your AWS deployment completed successfully

+**Students not receiving welcome messages:**
+- Double-check phone number formats in the enrollment form
+- Verify TextBelt account has sufficient credits

 **High costs:**
+- Monitor TextBelt usage in their dashboard
 - Set usage limits in AWS
 - Consider disabling AI during non-homework hours
-- Monitor which types of questions generate the most AI usage

 ## Support

 Room160 is designed to be simple and reliable.
 Most issues can be resolved by:
-1. Checking your Twilio webhook configuration
+1. Checking your TextBelt account status and credits
-2. Verifying your email address in AWS
+2. Verifying student enrollment through the web interface
 3. Ensuring your AWS deployment completed successfully

 For technical support, check the AWS CloudFormation console for any error messages.